The relationship between structure and function in locally observed complex networks: Results

 In table \ref{tab:c_elegans} we present the traditional names of these neurons and some information about their spatial and topological distance.
 Position refers to the spacial localization of each neuron relative to the axis that goes from the head (value 0) to the tail (value 1) of the nematode.
 We see that the majority of the described neurons are on the head (more specifically, in the nerve ring of the nematode \cite{ware:2004,wood:1988}), with the exception of PVCL and PVCR that are on the tail.
-D1 is the mean topological distance between these neurons, that is, given a node $i$ we measure how many edges we need to travel in order to go to node $j$, and we take the mean of this distance for all $j$ inside the differentiated group. $D1=1$ means that the neuron is a neighbor, or receives a direct signal, of all the other neurons shown in the table.
-The feature D2 complements D1 as it shows the topological distance between the given neuron and all other neuron, excluding those present in the table.
+In the table, D1 is the mean topological distance between these neurons, that is, given a node $i$ we measure how many edges we need to travel in order to go to node $j$, and we take the mean of this distance for all $j$ inside the differentiated group. $D1=1$ means that the neuron is a neighbor, or receives a direct signal, of all the other neurons shown in the table.
+The feature D2 complements D1 as it shows the topological distance between the given neuron and all other neurons, excluding those present in the table.
 We see that in all cases the differentiated nodes are closer between themselves than with the rest of the network, an effect partially provoked by their high degree.
 That is, besides having a high degree, these nodes are well connected between themselves, originating a high capacity of communication inside the group, and rendering their dynamics very distinct in comparison to the rest of the network.
-The position of each indicated neuron inside the nematode is shown by the drawings in Figure \ref{f:neurons}.
+In order to illustrate these neurons, we show in Figure S1 of the supplementary material the position of each neuron inside the nematode.

-Finally, we observe that $\alpha_e$ (Figure \ref{f:alpha_uni_elegans}(b)) does not show the same behavior of $\alpha_r$, meaning that the topology does not generate dynamical groups when considering the signal complexity of the integrate-and-fire.